 Atrial fibrillation or Afib for short is the most common type of heart issue.
 It occurs when the two chambers of the heart get out of sequence and the heart rate starts to fluctuate dramatically.

 In many cases, it occurs just prior to a massive cardiac attack.
 It’s also a leading cause of stroke.

 In this case, the family was likely able to sidestep the likely catastrophe.
 The father was put on a blood thinner and Amiodarone.
 For the past month, it has brought his heart rate down from as high as 180 to a routine 50-60 beats per minute.

 The best line from the whole episode goes to the cardiologist.
 Quite amazed at what happened, he stated

 “You know your father is quite the remarkable man.
 I’ve never seen a 91-year old that even knew how to operate an Apple Watch, let alone diagnose his own heart condition.”

 As I previously pointed out, Apple continues to add additional health technologies to its platform.
 This is something they’re in on for the long term because you can’t put a price on health.

-Consider an investment in this type of technology and you’ll see a myriad of benefits that will improve your life while reassuring your loved ones.
+Regardless of whether or not it’s time to review your insurance, consider an investment in this type of technology and you’ll see a myriad of benefits that will improve your life while reassuring your loved ones.